kowainik/learn4haskell/README.md

 This course has many benefits upon completion.
 Check them out to be sure that it fits your expectations!

-The participation in this course would give you:
+Participation in this course would give you:

  * 4 Pull Requests required for Hacktoberfest completion
  * Basic knowledge of the most functional programming language